jeyhunaliyevv/Medical-Dataset/README.md

 For inquiries or feedback regarding the project, please contact [Jeyhun] at [jeyhun.aliyevv01@gmail.com].

 License
-This project is licensed under the [License Name] License - see the LICENSE file for details.
+This project is licensed under the [MIT ] License - see the LICENSE file for details.